“IRDL offers an unparalleled opportunity for professional development and personal growth.” — 2015 IRDL Scholar

 |Attachments||If applicable, attach survey questionnaires, interview guides, cover letters (to get informed consent from your study participants if your study involves human subjects), usability study instructions and all other supporting material.|

-A good source of information on proposal writing would be Proposals that Work: A Guide for Planning Dissertations and Grant Proposals by Lawrence Locke.
-A good source of information on writing would be On Writing Well by W. Zinsser.
+A good source of information on proposal writing is Proposals that Work: A Guide for Planning Dissertations and Grant Proposals by Lawrence Locke.
+A good source of information on writing is On Writing Well by W. Zinsser.